bootchk/libBLEProvisionee/readme.md

 A loose discussion of what I might have changed follows.
 This depends on the SDK version and it's default sdk_config.h

+    # Mandatory
     NRF_SDH_ENABLED 1		using Softdevice
     NRF_SDH_BLE_ENABLED 1   using BLE stack on Softdevice NRF_BLE_GATT_ENABLED 1  using GATT module (to handle GATT events for us) CLOCK_ENABLED 1         using the SD compatible LF/HF clock module

+    # Not used
-APP_TIMER_ENABLED 0        not using, instead implementing timers ourselves BLE_ADVERTISING_ENABLED 0  not using advertising module, instead implementing only one fast advertising
+    APP_TIMER_ENABLED 0        not using, instead implementing timers ourselves BLE_ADVERTISING_ENABLED 0  not using advertising module,
+                  instead implementing only one fast advertising

+    # Optional, requires more sources linked into app
+    NRF_LOG_ENABLED 0
+    NRF_LOG_BACKEND_RTT_ENABLED 0

 Building